 What Motivates People to Eat Vegetarian?

-People become vegan or vegetarian for various reasons, more than most people realize.
+People become vegan or vegetarian for various reasons, more than most others seem to realize.
 It is assumed by many that vegetarianism is only for those who are animal activists and anti-hunters, however, this is simply not true.
 There are other reasons people decide to remove meat and animal products from their diet; from wildlife conservation, water conservation, to humanitarian reasons.

 What are the differences between vegans and vegetarians?
 Not everyone agrees on the definitions, but in short, vegetarians do not eat meat or flesh.
 Some still eat eggs and consume dairy.
 Vegetarians are also sometimes confused with Pescatarians who only consume fish for the meat portion of their diet.
 Vegans, on the other hand, do not eat, wear, or use any product that contains ingredients that were used with or tested on animals.
 Honey is even off limits to vegan, as it was produced by an animal, an insect.